curl/everything-curl/sourcecode-contributing.md

 ### git commit style

-When you commit a patch to git, you give it a commit message that describes the change you're committing.
+When you commit a patch to git, you give it a commit message that describes the change you are committing.
 We have a certain style in the project that we ask you to use:

     [area]: [short line describing the main effect]